frapiocov/padelize/README.md

 All games are doubles.
 Players are grouped and rotated each round.

 Points:
-- Win by 6+: 3 points to winner, 0 to loser
+- Win by 6+: 3 points to winner + bonus, 0 to loser
-- Win by <6: 2 points to winner, 1 to loser
+- Win by <6: 2 points to winner + bonus, 1 to loser
-- Draw: 1 point each
-- 1.5 point bonus for teamwork and rotation

-Handicap system adjusts score value depending on opponent levels.
+Handicap system adjusts score value depending on opponent levels: (winner average level - losers average level) * 0.5

 ### 🧠 Technologies Used
 - Node.js